Yoast/wordpress-seo/readme.txt

 	* Fixed: breadcrumb title entry field would show for taxonomy even when breadcrumbs were not enabled
 	* Fixed: bug where W3TC cache for taxonomy meta data wouldn't always be refreshed when it should and sometimes would when it shouldn't
 	* Fixed: some small html validation issues
+	* Improved 403 headers for illegal file requests as suggested by [cfoellmann](https://github.com/cfoellmann)

 @to fix: Google Plus description was never added to the html page